Mathnerd314/stroscot/docs/Commentary/Compiler.rst

 Debugger
 ========

-Need this.
-Reversible debugging.

-* breakpoints: set/clear/list
-* backtrace of exception
+The debugger's view of the program's state is as a large expression or term.
+This state evolves in steps, where each step applies a rule to a redex or calls into the OS to perform a primitive operation.
+We allow reversible/omniscient debugging, meaning that one can step both forward from a state (the usual) and backward from a state (query on where a value came from etc.).

+Let's assume we have symbols, then there are lots of operations available from a debugger:

+* breakpoints: set/clear/list, essentially a breakpoint is a true/false query on a state. can be syscall, call, return, signal injection, etc.
+* queries: print backtrace / call stack, evaluate pure expression in context of state, dump state, dump memory, disassemble memory
-* stepping: single step, step out, continue until breakpoint, run ignoring breakpoints
+* stepping: single step, step out, continue thread / all threads until breakpoint, run ignoring breakpoints until stopped with interactive commnad
-* evaluate pure expression
+* patching: replace definition, jump to address, return early from function, evaluate code in current context (e.g. set memory to value).
+The debugger can only run forward from the patched state because it has no history.
+* IPC: send signal, modify files

 Profiler
 ========

 Measure

 * time and memory usage.
 * throughput (calls/second)
 * A/B testing of multiple implementations

 for functions, expressions, programs, etc.

 Use statistical sampling and hardware performance counters to avoid overhead.
+Checkout criterion, papers on LLVM hardware sampling.

 IR dump
 =======